dunkelfrosch/docker-confluence/README.md

 *this documentation isn't finally done yet - we still working on major and minor issues corresponding to this repository base!*

 this repository provide the currently latest version of Atlassians collaboration software [confluence](https://de.atlassian.com/software/confluence) including the recommended [MySQL java connector](http://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-5.1.36.tar.gz) for an easy and painless docker based confluence installation.
-Take note, that this repository will be used inside our docker atlassian application workbench sources (also available on Github as soon as our documentation stands stable and "readable"). *In this workbench we've combine additional atlassian products (jira, confluence and bitbucket) using advanced docker features like docker-compose based service management, data-container, links* …
+Take note, that this repository will be used inside our docker atlassian application workbench sources (also available on Github as soon as our documentation stands stable and "readable"). *In this workbench we've combine additional atlassian products (jira, confluence and bitbucket) using advanced docker features like docker-compose based service management, data-container, links … etc*

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)
 [![System Version](https://img.shields.io/badge/version-0.9.6%20alpha-red.svg)](VERSION)
 [![System State](https://img.shields.io/badge/state-initial%20build-red.svg)](STATE)

 ## Preparation
 we recommended the usage of the latest version docker and for simple system integration/supervision docker's "in-house" application docker-compose.